-The DRN Practitioner List includes the names, locations and contact details of psychologist Medicare providers who are members of the DRN and have expressed an interest in working with people affected by disasters.
+The DRN Practitioner list includes the names, locations and contact details of APS psychologists who have expressed an interest in working with people affected by disasters.

 Any questions about the DRN can be sent to email@example.com.